 The annual Wisconsin Grassroots Festival, held each spring at Wisconsin Heights High School in Mazomanie, WI, has been our major centralized activity since our first festival in 2008!
 OUR 2018 FESTIVAL WILL BE OUR TENTH!
 COME SEE US IN MAZOMANIE ON MARCH 24, 2018!

 The Wisconsin Grassroots Network charges NO DUES, NO SUBSCRIPTION FEES, NO MEMBERSHIP FEES of any kind!
 We DO NOT sell (or rent) our mailing list to anybody!
 WE DON'T SEND FUND RAISING EMAILS!

-We may send out e-mailers, in February, alerting you to our Festivals, or (rarely at other times) to legislative actions we believe are worthy of your notice and/or action.
+We may send out e-mailers, late in February, alerting you to our Festivals, or (rarely at other times) to legislative actions we believe are worthy of your notice and/or action.
 If you have logged in with Twitter or Facebook, you will NOT be able to get our mailings, so please create a login with your email address and add ours (email@example.com) to your address book!
 REMEMBER: you WILL be able to UNSUBSCRIBE from our emails at any time!

 Thank You Mary Bottari, Mike McCabe and John Nichols for your participation in the fest, and for your daily work in rebuilding our Wisconsin.
 Thank You George Lakoff, your generous sharing of your time and work helped make this year special.
 All of the Presenters, Raging Grannies, Solidarity Singers, Groups that tabled, volunteers and attendees, with out you there would be no festival.